-A significant number of women who seek treatment for addiction were initially introduced to drug use by a romantic partner or spouse.
+Many women seeking addiction treatment were initially introduced to drug use by a romantic partner or spouse.
+The connection between women and relapse has strong ties to relationships.
 Sometimes, it isn’t until they start exploring their patterns in therapy that women realize how their romantic or sexual relationships were triggers for their addiction and, very likely, subsequent relapse.

 How can women stop relationships from derailing their recovery?
 Here are a few tips:

 Although discussing sex and relationships can be awkward, honesty and openness can help your treatment team identify and address underlying intimacy issues.
 For many, a women-only recovery program can promote a sense of comfort and safety while discussing intimacy issues.